 The 5-meter: a moment of hesitation, then commitment.

-The 8-meter: I stood on the edge for two minutes.
-A Filipino teenager pushed past me, did a backflip, and surfaced laughing.
+The 8-meter: stand on the edge for two minutes while a Filipino teenager pushes past, throws a backflip, and surfaces laughing.

-The 10-meter: I counted to three.
-I counted to three again.
-On the fifth attempt at counting to three, I jumped.
-The fall was long enough to think about it.
-The impact was sharp enough to remember.
+The 10-meter: count to three.
+Count to three again.
+Somewhere around the fifth attempt, jump.
+The fall is long enough to think about it.
+The impact is sharp enough to remember.

-The rest of the day was kayaking, snorkeling, and unlimited food and drinks.
-The rum was strong.
-The boat ride back was sleepy.
+The rest of the day is kayaking, snorkeling, and unlimited food and drinks.
+The rum is strong.
+The boat ride back is sleepy.

 PHP 3,000.
 Worth double.